Budibase/website/content/blog/public-forms-how-to-build-them-in-minutes.md

 #### Step 5.
 Create your public screen

 Navigate to the Design section of the Budibase builder.
-There are two ways to build a public form from using our database; autogenerate screens, build our screen from scratch.
+There are two ways to build a public form within Budibase; autogenerate screens (including a form), or build our form from scratch.
 In this demonstration, we will build our form from scratch.

 Your first step, is to change the access from basic to public (Filter by access dropdown under the Screens tab).